University-projects-DimoNCL/Dissertation/README.md

 # Dissertation
-Analysis of CCTV data in order to characterize behaviors This repository contains the stream processing pipeline that I wrote for my dissertation. it requires Faust installed and python 3 to work. - https://faust.readthedocs.io/en/latest/
+Analysis of CCTV data in order to characterize behaviors This repository contains the stream processing pipeline that I wrote for my dissertation.
+It requires Faust installed and python 3 to work. - https://faust.readthedocs.io/en/latest/

 Quick overview of files: